DignityUSA: Honors

 DignityUSA was given Call To Action's 1994 Leadership Award.

 Dignity Chicago was inducted into the Chicago Gay and Lesbian Hall of Fame in 1997.

-In 2023, San Francisco Mayor London Breed declared January 15 Dignity/San Francisco Day and issued a proclamation; 2023 was the year of Dignity/San Francisco's fiftieth anniversary.
+In 2023, San Francisco Mayor London Breed declared January 15 Dignity/San Francisco Day during the year of Dignity/San Francisco's fiftieth anniversary.

 Chapters

-As of 2021, there are 37 chapters, in the United States.
-During the COVID-19 pandemic, there were currently 17 offering online services.
+As of 2026, there are 28 chapters in the United States.
+During the COVID-19 pandemic, there were 17 offering online services.